Sport Programs

 What will I need to participate in this program successfully?

-Athletes should wear a competitive type (eg. Speedo or other similar brand) swim bathing suit and goggles.
+Athletes should wear a competitive type (eg Speedo or other similar brand) swim bathing suit and goggles.
 A racing bathing cap is recommended.
 Athletes are responsible to bring their equipment bag to practice and use a variety of swim equipment including flippers, kick board, pull buoy and paddles.

-Other information.
+Other information:

 Practices take place in the 25 M 4 lane pool contained in a large pool complex with multiple programs running.
 Practices use space in both the 4 lane 25 M pool and the 16 foot deep end 50 M pool.

-This is a lap swimming program focused on developing and perfecting swim skills in the strokes of butterfly, backstroke, breastroke and freestyle along with entry dives and turns (open or flip turns).
+This is a lap swimming program focused on developing and perfecting swim skills in the strokes of butterfly, backstroke, breaststroke and freestyle along with entry dives and turns (open or flip turns).
 Practices are structured for Athletes to swim up to 40 to 60 lengths in a single session (1000-1500M).
-Swimmers circle swim with several other Athletes in the same lane.
-Practices consist of a 15-minute dryland warm up followed by a 90 minute pool session.

 Athletes that are non-swimmers or who can not swim laps without assistance should register for a learn to swim program.
 Special Olympics partners with SWAM (formerly Swimability).
-Please visit http://www.ottawa.on.swamcanada.ca/.

 Swimmers unable to swim 2 laps without stopping or who are unable to swim independently in deep water may be required to bring their own 1:1 support person